Lisa Russ Spaar

-Lisa Russ Spaar is the author of over ten books of poetry and criticism, most recently Orexia: Poems (2017), Madrigalia: New & Selected Poems (2021), and the anthology More Truly and More Strange: 100 Contemporary American Self-Portrait Poems (2020) (both with Persea).
+Lisa Russ Spaar is the author of over ten books of poetry and criticism, most recently Madrigalia: New & Selected Poems (2021) and the anthology More Truly and More Strange: 100 Contemporary American Self-Portrait Poems (2020) (both with Persea).
 Her debut novel, Paradise Close, was published by Persea in spring 2022.
 Her honors include a Guggenheim Fellowship, the Library of Virginia Award for Poetry, a Pushcart Prize, the Jefferson Scholars Foundation Faculty Award, and a Horace W. Goldsmith National Endowment for the Humanities Distinguished Professorship.
 Her essays have appeared in The Chronicle of Higher Education, The Washington Post, The New York Times, the Los Angeles Review of Books, and elsewhere.
 She professor and director of the Creative Writing at the University of Virginia.

 The Value of Support